-The members of the Risk and Audit Committee as at 29 March 2023 were Brendan Byrne (Chair), Margot Slattery and Eimear Cahalin.
-The Committee met five times during the financial year.
+The members of the Risk and Audit Committee as at 27 March 2024 were Eimear Cahalin (Chair) and Margot Slattery.
+Following the sad passing of the former Chairperson Brendan Byrne in May 2023 there was a vacancy on the Committee for most of the year.
+Given these unique circumstances the Committee invited the Chairperson of the Board (Geoffrey Meagher) to attend the Risk and Audit Committee meetings and he provided invaluable support to the Committee during the year.
+The Committee met four times during the financial year.
 The Committee meets periodically with the internal auditor, the external auditor and Senior Management to discuss the Group's internal accounting controls, the internal audit function, the choice of accounting policies and estimation techniques, the external audit plan, the statutory audit report, financial reporting, the Group's risk process, procurement compliance, protected disclosures and other related matters.
 The internal auditor and external auditor have unrestricted access to the Risk and Audit Committee.
-The Chairman of the Committee reports to the Board on all significant issues considered by the Committee, and reports on its meetings are circulated to all Directors.
+The Chair of the Committee reports to the Board on all significant issues considered by the Committee, and reports on its meetings are circulated to all Directors.